renalreg/resources/README.md

-# UKRDC Schema
+# UKRDC Resources

-This package generates pyxb models as a Python library, and contains copies of schemas used for this.
+XSD schemas, Python binding libraries, and schema analysis scripts for the UKRDC and related projects.

 ## `schema`